 Concentric and eccentric muscle contractions come under the ‘isotonic’ as they involve actively moving or taking the joint through its full range, whereas an isometric contraction involves no movement at the joint whatsoever.

 To contract a muscle isometrically or isotonically the brain must tell the muscles to contract via the central nervous system.

-Below are a few more in depth and visual explanation of how that occurs:
+Below is a few more in-depth and visual explanation of how that occurs:

-I generally like to think of it like a WiFi router connecting to a device in the house like a computer or mobile phone.
+I generally like to think of it as a WiFi router connecting to a device in the house like a computer or mobile phone.

-With understanding how the brain gets muscles to move and contract, the next point to note is that we have different muscle fibre type.
+With understanding how the brain gets muscles to move and contract, the next point to note is that we have different muscle fibre types.